-You can run Apache 2.0 licensed Elasticsearch versions (up until version 7.10.2 & Kibana 7.10.2) on-premises, on Amazon EC2, or on Amazon Elasticsearch Service.
+You can run Apache 2.0 licensed Elasticsearch versions (up until version 7.10.2 & Kibana 7.10.2) on-premises, on Amazon EC2, or on Amazon OpenSearch Service (successor to Amazon Elasticsearch Service).
 With on-premises or Amazon EC2 deployments, you are responsible for installing Elasticsearch and other necessary software, provisioning infrastructure, and managing the cluster.
-Amazon Elasticsearch Service, on the other hand, is a fully managed service, so you don’t have to worry about time-consuming cluster management tasks such as hardware provisioning, software patching, failure recovery, backups, and monitoring.
+Amazon OpenSearch Service, on the other hand, is a fully managed service, so you don’t have to worry about time-consuming cluster management tasks such as hardware provisioning, software patching, failure recovery, backups, and monitoring.

 Elasticsearch offers simple REST based APIs, a simple HTTP interface, and uses schema-free JSON documents, making it easy to get started and quickly build applications for a variety of use-cases.

 The distributed nature of Elasticsearch enables it to process large volumes of data in parallel, quickly finding the best matches for your queries.